Top universities in Australia for computer science | Top Universities

 The University of Sydney

-Sharing third place in Australia with UNSW this year, and ranked joint 57th in the world, is the University of Sydney.
-The highest score achieved by the university is for the research citations per paper indicator and the second highest is for H-index citations, showcasing university's research-oriented approach, aiming to address significant societal challenges.
+The University of Sydney performs well for the research citations per paper indicator and the number of H-index citations, showcasing the university's research-oriented approach, aiming to address significant societal challenges.

 The majority of the university’s courses are accredited by the Australian Computer Society (ACS) and teach fundamental principles and practical skills in computing.
 The university also has strong links to industry professionals, including Microsoft, IBM and CISCO, as well as having a purpose-built centre with advanced facilities, including access to Dell EMC’s Artemis 3 supercomputer

-According to the most recent QS World University Rankings by Subject 2023: Computer Science and Information Systems, the university with the best computer science course in Australia is the University of Melbourne.
-Globally, the course is ranked 41st, showcasing the university's consistent position at the forefront of innovation.
+According to the 2025 edition of the QS World University Rankings by Subject: Computer Science and Information Systems, the university with the best computer science course in Australia is the University of Sydney, which is ranked 36th in the world.

-Australia is recognised as a fairly strong location for computer science studies, with its top universities ranking globally between 41st and 60th in the QS World University Rankings by Subject 2023: Computer Science and Information Systems.
+Australia is recognised as a fairly strong location for computer science studies, with its top universities often ranking among the world's top 100 in the QS World University Rankings by Subject: Computer Science and Information Systems.
 Some universities even excel in specific indicators securing indicator-wise rankings in the top 10.
 However, it's essential to note that other countries also offer excellent computer science programmes.
 Ultimately, the choice depends on individual preferences.

 You can explore the complete list of universities offering computer science programmes here to make an informed decision based on your unique preferences and priorities.